Is Nike Falling Apart?

 It wasn’t surprising, at least to me, that I'd want to work for the big SWOOSH as an adult.
 I'm not an athlete, nor have I tried to be, but the brand's ethos made me feel there'd be a place for me within its content team to help shape Nike's narrative for younger generations, particularly young black girls like me.

 Does this mean that I'll never work for Nike again?
 I mean, never say never.
-Even though many activists would say, "Don't buy Nike," I'd be lying if I didn't admit to being a Nike stan.
+Even though many activists have said, "Don't buy Nike," I'd be lying if I didn't admit to being a Nike stan.
 As I've gotten older, I still find Nike's shoes and brand messaging aspirational.
 However, there's a glaring disconnect between Nike's public perception and reality.
 As the adage goes, nothing is as it seems, but what's going on at Nike, an all-American emblem, feels symbolic, almost like the implosion of the West.

 As I said, I'm keeping it light for this post, but I'm committed to seeing where this journey takes me.